isabella232/Urbancode-Automation-Plugin/ReadMe.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Building from source

+mvn clean install (from the root working directory)

+## Running Tests

+mvn clean site test (from the root working directory)

+The "site" goal will generate the assets needed to generate a full HTML output of the surefile tests.

 ## Documentation

 Please refer to the docs folder for a complete guide on how to install, configure, and manage the integration.